 Assortativity.

 Assortativity coefficient is a measure of homophily in networks that indicates the preferences of nodes to connect to "similar" nodes by summarizing the probability of connections between the similar nodes.
 The similarity can be imposed externally, e.g., by assigning categories to the nodes using labels (known as nominal assortativity), or by internal criteria like the node degrees (degree assortativity).
-Degree assortativity, calculated using `igraph` package in this study, measures the probability that nodes of similar degree (i.e., number of connections) are connected.
+Degree assortativity, measures the probability that nodes of similar degree (i.e., number of connections) are connected.
 (Newman, 2003) Degree assortativity of undirected networks can be calculated as shown in Equation 4, where qj is the degree of node j and …

 EQ 4